-The net positive variance of \$92,071 for "general government" is due primarily to the following factors:
+The net negative variance of (\$205,025) for "general government" is due primarily to the net effect of following factors:

-- 1. Positive variance of approximately \$216,000 for emergency rental assistance to residents due the COVID-19 pandemic. - 2.
-Negative variance of approximately (\$41,000) for increases in salaries.
+- 1. Positive variance of approximately \$142,684 in unspent in emergency rental assistance to residents due the COVID-19 pandemic as the economy is recovering from the pandemic's uncertainty. - 2.
+Negative variance of approximately (\$96,950) for increases in salaries.
 Four additional staff were employed and salary increases awarded to existing staff members. - 3.
-Negative variance of approximately (\$72,000) for consultancy services relating to the CRA P-3 project and training of CRA staff to provide guidance to small business owners.
+Negative variance of approximately (\$66,500) for consultancy services relating to the CRA P-3 project and training of CRA staff to provide guidance to small business owners. - 4.
+Negative variance of approximately (\$117,700) for CRA NoMi Delivers program.
+The CRA partnered with the popular food delivery app, Uber Eats, to launch NoMi Delivers to cover the delivery charges for restaurants and customers within CRA boundaries. - 5.
+Negative variance of (\$40,000) is a combination for other administrative expenditures and office rental.
+The variance was primarily due to increase in budgeted allocation for overhead-shared services and CRA new office building. - 6.
+Negative variance of (\$26,560) is a combination for marketing, publishing, advertising, and business travel that were planned for agency Post-COVID-19 promotional activities and meeting.

-The remaining net positive variance of \$4,127,823 for "Community Redevelopment" relates to multi-year infrastructure and grants projects ongoing in the CRA boundary.
+The remaining net positive variance of \$5,795,237 for "Community Redevelopment" relates to multi-year infrastructure and grants projects ongoing in the CRA boundary.
 These projects were impacted in the current year by the COVID-19 pandemic and are expected to advance to completion within the statutorily required time.